Kerry presses Iran to prove its nuclear program peaceful

 "Nothing that we are doing here, in my judgment, will put Israel at any additional risk - in fact, we believe it reduces risk," Kerry said.
 "We believe it helps all of us move closer to this goal of achieving a comprehensive agreement."

-Kerry said he was committed to returning to Israel after the Thanksgiving holiday to continue talks with Netanyahu over Iran and ongoing Israeli-Palestinian peace talks.
+Kerry said he was committed to returning to Israel after the U.S. Thanksgiving holiday next week to continue talks with Netanyahu over Iran and ongoing Israeli-Palestinian peace talks.

 "That is a priority for me and it doesn't change," Kerry said.
 "We remain deeply committed to this ongoing dialogue, to our friendship, and we intend to consult frequently and deeply about everything we are engaged in."